Naohiro2g/rsp-test/README.md

 #Test code for Scratch Remote Sensors Protocol

-To broadcast typed in messages to Scratch.
+To broadcast the typed in message to Scratch.

  - Scratch cat can receive it with "When I receive 'message'".
  - Just click OK without message to terminate the script.

 Remote Sensors Protocol